-The Department of Education is accredited by the National Council for the Accreditation of Teacher Education (NCATE), and all certification programs are approved by the Pennsylvania Department of Education (PDE).
+All certification programs are approved by the Pennsylvania Department of Education (PDE).

 Deborah E. Lo, Associate Professor and Chair of the Department of Education

 CURRICULUM AND INSTRUCTION

 The Curriculum and Instruction program is available only to individuals who already hold a valid instructional certificate.
 (International students may be permitted to complete this program without certification if they have satisfied the teaching standards in their respective countries.)
 Individuals in the program may pursue either a Master of Arts or a Master of Science degree.
 The Master of Arts degree requires a total of 30 credits in course work and a 6 credit thesis.
 The Master of Science degree requires a total of 36 credits in course work.
 Also, individuals pursuing a Master's degree must pass a comprehensive examination.